Description

 Risk and Exploitability

-The CVSS score of 5.3 indicates a moderate severity.
-EPSS data is not available, and the vulnerability is not listed in CISA KEV.
+The CVSS score of 5.3 signifies moderate severity.
+EPSS data is not available, and the vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector is the publicly exposed connection‑test endpoint, which accepts any host string.
-Exploitation requires the attacker to trigger the endpoint with a crafted host.
-The risk is moderate but present.
+Exploitation requires an attacker to trigger the endpoint with a crafted host value; once triggered, the server will open a socket to the specified address.

 Remediation